-8. The Prosecution seeks to add one new count, namely "Crimes against humanity - other inhumane acts (forced marriage)".
-Additionally, the Prosecution seeks to make "corrections and/or modifications" to other counts which include the expansion of time periods, an additional location for all counts related to sexual violence crimes, and the change of spellings of certain place names.
+- 10. The Prosecution seeks to add one new charge, namely "Crimes against humanity other inhumane acts (forced marriage)".
+Additionally, the Prosecution seeks to make "corrections and/or modifications" to other counts which include the expansion of time periods, an additional location for all counts related to sexual violence crimes, and the change of spellings of certain place names. - 11.
+The Prosecution alleges that the new count is based on the same factual allegations as the other counts related to sexual violence charges and will not require further disclosure.
+The Prosecution further stated that it did not bring the Motion prior to the joinder decision "in the interests of judicial economy" so that it could avoid filing motions in each case.

-- 9. The Prosecution alleges that the new count is based on the same factual allegations as the other counts related to sexual violence charges and will not require further disclosure.
-According to the Prosecution, this is required to represent the totality of the criminal conduct of the Accused.
-The Prosecution further states that it did not bring the Motion prior to the joinder decision "in the interest of judicial economy" so that it could avoid filing motions in each case. - 10.
-The Prosecution included a two-page "Investigator's Statement" with the Motion.
+12. The Prosecution included a general two-page "Investigator's Statement" with the Motion.
 The investigator states that he has found that the crimes of sexual violence are not simply sexual slavery but are most appropriately characterised as "forced marriages".
 He states that new investigations have "clarified" the nature of the relationships.